Skip to main content

 Peter Schildkraut is a co-leader of the firm's Technology, Media & Telecommunications industry team.
 He provides strategic counsel on AI regulation and risk management as well as spectrum use, broadband, and other TMT regulatory matters.
 Peter helps clients navigate the ever-changing opportunities and challenges of technology, policy, and law to achieve their business objectives at the U.S. Federal Communications Commission (FCC) and elsewhere.
 He is the author of "AI Regulation: What You Need To Know To Stay Ahead of the Curve" (2021) and was the U.S. AI regulation presenter for the International Association of Privacy Professionals' first-ever AI Governance Training.

 Peter represents clients in rulemakings and administrative litigation and advises them on regulatory compliance.
-He also assists them in all stages of transactions, large and small, including every major U.S. communications transaction of AT&T Inc. (formerly SBC) since 1998.
+He also assists them in all stages of transactions, large and small, including almost every major U.S. communications transaction of AT&T Inc. (formerly SBC) since 1998.

 Aside from his TMT practice, Peter has represented companies in internal investigations and criminal and civil defenses of large antitrust and anti-corruption cases.